SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: Experiments

 \subsection{Link Prediction Results}

-In this part, we show the utilization of ClassContrast Embeddings in the link prediction task.
-We utilize the common setting described in~\cite{zhou2022link} where the datasets were partitioned into training, validation, and test sets with a ratio of $85\%, 5\%,$ and $10\%$ respectively.
+In this part, we show the utilization of SCNode Embeddings in the link prediction task.
+We utilize the common setting described in~\citep{zhou2022link} where the datasets were partitioned into training, validation, and test sets with a ratio of $85\%, 5\%,$ and $10\%$, respectively.

 The model architecture for the link prediction problem consists of three MLP layers.
-In this framework, for each considered node pairs $(u,v)$, the normalized CC encodings are term-wise multiplied, $h_u \cdot h_v$, and feed into MLP.
+In this framework, for each considered node pair $(u,v)$, the normalized SCNode encodings are term-wise multiplied, $h_u \cdot h_v$, and feed into MLP.
 We configure the model with a hidden neuron dimension of 16, a learning rate of 0.001, and train it over 100 epochs with a batch size of 128.

 ~\Cref{tab:link} reports the prediction results.
-We report the baselines from~\cite{fu2023variational} and \cite{zhou2022link}, which use our experiment settings.
-Out of three homophilic and three heterophilic datasets, ClassContrast outperforms existing models in three datasets, and gets the second best result in one. \textbf{On the six datasets, ClassContrast reaches the highest mean AUC of 0.905.}
+We report the baselines from~\citep{fu2023variational} and \citep{zhou2022link}, which use our experiment settings.
+Out of three homophilic and three heterophilic datasets, SCNode outperforms existing models in three datasets and gets the second best result in one. \textbf{On the six datasets, SCNode reaches the highest mean AUC of 0.905.}